From a podcast on “In Dino Veritas”:

 — From Sliderscast #25

-The most recent production emerging from the episode is Paradise Lost: A Comics Anthology, edited by Earth Prime contributor Ian McDuffie.
-When faced with writing a blog entry on “Paradise Lost,” Ian demurred, instead inviting cartoonist-friends to join him in drawing comics in response to the episode.
+The most recent production emerging from the episode is Paradise Lost: A Comics Anthology, edited by Earth Prime contributor Annie Fish.
+When faced with writing a blog entry on “Paradise Lost,” Annie demurred, instead inviting cartoonist-friends to join them in drawing comics in response to the episode.
 The blog entry is now a print collection with additional comics, priced at $10 USD and available online.

 The result is a captivating anthology of strips and renderings, each capturing a specific facet of “Paradise Lost” from its narrative to the viewing experience.
 What follows is less a review and more a rumination on Sliders as provoked by the comics.